 Faulty or old boilers are renowned for racking up unexpected costs, and that’s not just for heating your amenities.
 Repair costs can also become quite expensive depending on the issue, such as the need to replace the elements.

-A handy scheme that may help with replacement costs is The Boiler Upgrade Scheme .
+Boiler Upgrade Scheme .
 It’s a government scheme that supports households by providing £6,000 towards switching from an old gas boiler to a biomass boiler or £5,000 for a low-carbon solution.

 Use low-carbon heating